-The Board has ultimate responsibility for reviewing the Company's risks, approving the risk management framework and policy and overseeing the Company's strategic risk management and internal control framework.
+The Board has the ultimate responsibility for reviewing the Company's risks, approving the risk management framework and policy as well as overseeing the Company's strategic risk management and internal control framework.

-The key features of the Risk Management Framework are set out in the Statement on Risk Management and Internal Control of the Company as set out on Pages 35 to 36 of this Annual Report.
+The key features of the Risk Management framework are set out in the Statement on Risk Management and Internal Control of the Company as set out on Pages 39 to 40 of this Annual Report.